Discovery Overview

 - Changes only

-- New/modified devices
+- New and modified devices

 - Quick updates

-- Schedule: Every 4 hours
+- Recommended schedule: Every 4 hours

 Real-time Discovery